Buffalo Courier Express, July 11, 1933

-Perhaps no kidnapping in history has ever ended the careers of so many criminals.
-Some of those who wound up in prison were fairly successful thieves and murderers, but the abduction of the politically connected John J. O'Connell Jr., and particularly the number of people who participated, made me wonder just what the heck these folks thought they were doing?4
+Perhaps no kidnapping in history ended the careers of so many criminals.
+The abduction of the politically connected John J. O'Connell Jr. by a surprising large number of people made me wonder what the hell these folks thought they were doing.

-Perhaps, because several of those involved had gotten away with so many crimes previously, including some that were outrageous, they believed this one would be fairly easy.
-To a great extent, this one fell into the category of gangster-on-gangster crime.
-The O'Connell family had legitimate businesses, including a brewery, but they ran a corrupt political machine, albeit one in a relatively small city that just happened to be the capital of what, in 1933, was our most populous and important state.
+Perhaps, because those involved had previously gotten away with several crimes, they believed this one would be easy.
+To a great extent, it fell into the category of gangster-on-gangster crime.
+The O'Connell family had legitimate businesses, including a brewery, but they ran a corrupt political machine in a medium-sized city that happened to be the capital of what, in 1933, was our most populous and important state.

-After the kidnapping it would be revealed that John J. O'Connell Sr., nicknamed "Solly," was the original target.
-"Solly" O'Connell wasn't a key figure in the political machine.
-He was a one-time boxing manager who became a sports promoter.
-Why his son would figure to replace his uncles someday is a question I cannot answer.
-But when three Albany hoodlums sat down with three New York City hoodlums in December, 1932, it was suggested that kidnapping "Solly" O'Connell would be an easy way to make $75,000.
+After the kidnapping it would be revealed that John J. O'Connell Sr., nicknamed "Solly," was the original target, though he wasn't a key figure in the political machine.
+He was a boxing manager turned sports promoter.
+When three Albany hoodlums sat down with three New York City hoodlums in December, 1932, it was suggested that kidnapping "Solly" O'Connell would net a fast $75,000.

-Instead, seven months later, "Solly's" son was confronted outside his home at 1 a.m., when he returned from a date with the woman who would become his wife.
-This kidnap victim was young, strong, athletic, but part of a family that commanded far more fear than respect.
+Instead, for no reason that made sense to police, those plans were changed.
+Seven months later, it was "Solly's" son who was confronted outside his home at 1 a.m., when he returned from a date with the woman who would become his wife.
+The kidnap victim was young, strong, athletic, and part of a family that commanded more fear than respect.

-As such, his disappearance didn't generate much concern, outside of his family.
-There were some who suspected, that just like the Jerome and John Factor "kidnappings" in Chicago, something just wasn't right about the abduction of John J. O'Connell Jr., was was returned home after 23 days and a ransom payment of $40,000 — negotiated down from the original demand for $250,000.
+As such, his disappearance didn't generate much concern outside of his family.
+There were some who suspected, that like the Jerome and John Factor "kidnappings" in Chicago, something wasn't right about the abduction of John J. O'Connell Jr., who was returned home after 23 days and a ransom payment of $40,000 — negotiated down from the original demand for $250,000.

-From day one there were theories galore.
-Some thought the abduction was the work of some friends of the late Jack "Legs" Diamond, who was killed in an Albany hotel in December, 1931.
+From day one, there were theories galore.
+Some thought the abduction was the work of friends of the late Jack "Legs" Diamond, murdered in an Albany hotel in December, 1931.
 It is widely believed the O'Connells orchestrated Diamond's death, perhaps having the Albany police chief leading the hit squad.

 But in 1933, there were no friends of "Legs" Diamond.
 His widow was murdered a week before the O'Connell kidnapping, and a former Diamond bodyguard was killed a few weeks after.

-As for Waxey Gordon, he was out of commission by the time O'Connell was kidnapped, so his gang had time on their hands.
-Gordon had been arrested for tax evasion, and before the year ended, he'd follow in the footstep of Al Capone.
+Gordon was out of commission by the time O'Connell was kidnapped, so his gang had time on their hands.
+Gordon had been arrested for tax evasion, and would follow in the footstep of Al Capone.

-Casting a shadow over the whole thing was very scary professional killer, Leonard Scarnici, who also robbed banks and other businesses.
+Casting a shadow over the whole thing was scary professional killer, Leonard Scarnici, who also robbed banks.
 Scarnici was in on the early planning of the O'Connell kidnapping, but may not have played a role in the actual crime.

 Scarnici and Fabrizzo had better luck with their second try, Fabrizzo standing guard outside a drug store, while Scarnici went inside, told the cashier to "Keep cool, now," and then used a submachine gun to put fifteen bullets in Coll, who was in a phone booth talking to Madden, the man who had arranged his death.